geraldandrews/Georgia-Bulldogs-Football-Landing-Page/README.md

 ### Live Site: https://geraldandrewsmedia.com/

 ## Description
-Website designed with HTML, CSS, CSS animations, and Animate On Scroll(AOS) JS library.
+Website designed with HTML, CSS, CSS animations, and the Animate On Scroll(AOS) JS library which allows you to animate your elements a certain way on the webpage as you scroll.